-The salary of each team member on a monthly and yearly basis is listed in Table 6.
+We have calculated the labor cost for this project based on the average entry-level engineering salary in the Porto region.
+The salary of each team member on a monthly and yearly basis is listed in the table 5.
 It is important to note that this calculation assumes a full workweek with a team of 5 members.

-Table 6: Labor cost
+Table 5: Labor cost